Good to have you along on this post-Christmas day, December 26th.

 That's great.

-I am Jason Lewis in for rush.
+I am Jason Lewis in for Rush.

 I mean, I could add a whole host of other things onto this.

-Uh all of these guarantees of mortgages lowers the rates.
+All of these guarantees of mortgages lowers the rates.

 So we did create this.